engee-nl/p-assignment/README.md

 - **Tailwind CSS**: Utility-first CSS framework for building responsive and modern UIs.
 - **Axios**: For making HTTP requests to the backend API.
 - **React Hooks**: For managing state and lifecycle methods in functional components.

-## Known Issues

-1. **Image Caching**: If an image is updated with new dimensions, the browser might cache the older version.
-To bypass this, a cache-busting query parameter is added to the image URL when updating.
-2. **Large Image Handling**: For very large images, the close button in the modal might be hidden.
-A margin is added to the modal in fullscreen mode to handle this issue.

 # Demo